 Ian Cochran presents the console Plump, a continuation of the same name sculptural furniture collection.
 This piece plays on the effect of the resin when light is refracted through the solid parts.
 The console is only held by notches at each joint, there is no glue or fixings here...

-James Dieter works his sculptural lighting fixtures like puzzles.
+James Dieter works his sculptural luminaires like puzzles.
 Drawing inspiration from fine art, fashion, toys, mechanics and everyday industrial parts and systems, James is interested in formal recombinations and pursues creative technical problem solving to illustrate his inventive aesthetic visions.
 3D images by Reisinger Studio.

-Joel Edmondson is a furniture and lighting designer based in Brooklyn.
-His practice is rooted in authentic design, whether it is done for a brand or as part of his own collection.
-His work reflects American modernism; expressive objects made from natural materials by quality furniture craftsmen.
+Joel Edmondson is a Brooklyn-based furniture and lighting designer.
+His practice is rooted in authentic design, whether for a brand or as part of his own collection.
+His work is indicative of American modernism; expressive objects made from natural materials by fine furniture craftsmen.

 The New York architect and designer Martina Guandalini is showing Soulmate, a collection composed of a vase and its pedestal, made using the scagliola technique: plaster specially treated to look like marble.
 Martina presents her first series of collectible design objects here, offering to bring back to life an ancestral technique from Italy, her birth country.
 Photo by Tamara Baum.

-Objects and Ideas is a Canadian design studio, which, after previously launching their iconic Mono Chair, is back with the table of the same collection for Offsite Online.
+Objects and Ideas is a Canadian design studio, which, having previously launched their iconic Mono Chair, is back with the table of the same collection for Offsite Online.
 This collection is based on the fact that the shape of the entire piece is based on a single drawn line, creating fluid and singular forms.

-Richard Clarkson Studio is an art and design lab based in Brooklyn.
-The designer creates objects, products and installations that are minimalist in style, elegant in their simplicity and sculptural in their soul.
-Distorting the ever blurring lines between art and design, he uses processes and methodologies inspired by both disciplines.
+Richard Clarkson Studio is a Brooklyn-based art and design laboratory.
+The designer creates minimalist objects, products and installations that are elegant in their simplicity and sculptural in their soul.
+Distorting the increasingly blurred lines between art and design, he uses processes and methodologies inspired by both disciplines.
 3D image by Stefano Giacomello.

-soft geometry is a busy studio, and which has just organized its first online exhibition with a collective of designers, to discover here.
+soft geometry is a busy studio, and which has just organised its first online exhibition with a collective of designers, to be discovered here.
 On the occasion of Offsite Online, the duo presents small table lamps called Elio, made up of a molded resin base.
 The origin of these lightings stems from designers' experiments with the play of light on glass, water, skin, dust, and other surfaces.

-Inspired by the colorimetric paintings of Helen Frankenthaler, the New York designer Kalen Kaminski presents an incredible and luminous collection of hand-blown glass objects in collaboration with Urban Glass as part of her brand new series: Cuesta.
+Inspired by Helen Frankenthaler's colorimetric paintings, the New York designer Kalen Kaminski presents an incredible and luminous collection of hand-blown glass objects in collaboration with Urban Glass as part of her brand new series: Cuesta.

-Winston Cuevas is a designer we follow closely, with a sophisticated and delicate dream world.
-For the digital Offsite Online show, the designer is presenting one of his latest creations, Palm Row Light Object, a sculptural luminaire, whose tree-like silhouette includes green patinated brass "slings" as opposed to a massive base, and is a tribute to Archizoom's Sanremo floor lamp and Ugo La Pietra's Metropolitan Angel lamps.
+Winston Cuevas is a designer we follow closely, with a sophisticated and delicate dreamlike universe.
+For the Offsite Online digital exhibition, the designer presents one of his latest creations, Palm Row Light Object, a sculptural luminaire, whose tree-like silhouette includes green patinated brass "slings" as opposed to a massive base, and is a tribute to Archizoom's Sanremo floor lamp and Ugo La Pietra's Metropolitan Angel lamps.